JonathanCrabbe/CARs/rebuttal.md

 **Is it possible to relax the assumption that such a class of techniques requires additional annotation of concepts?
 As of now, CAR requires a user to specify the positive and negative examples for each concept.**

 This could probably be merged with Point 2 above.
+Note that human concepts need to be defined by humans.

 ## 6. Minor Points
 **Given that CAR assumes to have access to the feature extractor of the model,